 In the early 1890s, George Rice’s steel business failed and his assets were assigned to James C. Elms, Winslow L. Horne, and Samuel R. Barton.
 On August 17, 1891, Elizabeth Holmes acquired 229 Marlborough from them.

-William and Elizabeth Holmes’ two children, Alice H. Holmes and George M. R. Holmes, lived with them.
-George Holmes married in November of 1900 to Harriet L. Tufts and they moved to Winchester.
+William and Elizabeth Holmes’ two children, Alice H. Holmes and George Merrick Rice Holmes, lived with them.
+George Holmes married in November of 1900 to Harriet L. Tufts and they moved to Winchester and then to Andover.
 He was an editor in his father’s firm.
-Alice Holmes married in December of 1903 to Dr. Robert A. Douglas Lithgow, a physician.
+Alice Holmes married in December of 1903 to Dr. Robert Alexander Douglas-Lithgow, a physician.
 After their marriage, they lived with her parents at 229 Marlborough.

 On December 5, 1905, 229 Marlborough was purchased from Elizabeth Holmes by John Torrey Linzee, an investment banker.
 Elizabeth Holmes died in May of 1906 in Andover; William Holmes and the Lithgows moved to 1 Plymouth in Roxbury.